Coal in Ukraine

 Coal mining has historically been an important industry in Ukraine.
-Coal mining in Ukraine is often associated with coal-rich Donets basin.
-However this is not the only coal mining region, other being Lviv-Volhynian basin and Dnieper brown coal mining basin.
-The Donets basin located in the eastern Ukraine is the most developed and much bigger coal mining region in the country.
+Although the industry is often associated with the coal-rich Donets basin in the east of the country, other coal mining regions include the Lviv-Volhynian basin and the Dnieper brown coal mining basin.
+The Donets basin is Ukraine's most developed and largest coal mining region.

-Ukraine was until recently, the third largest coal producer in Europe.
+In 2013, Ukraine was the third largest coal producer in Europe.
 In 1976, national production was 218 million metric tonnes.
 By 2016, production had dropped to 41 million metric tonnes.
-The Donets Black Coal Basin in the eastern Ukraine, with 90% of the nation's reserves, suffers from three connected problems: (1) mines are not profitable enough to sustain capital investment, resulting in twenty-year old mining equipment and processes, (2) the government, taking advice from the International Monetary Fund, has discontinued $600 million annual mining subsidies, and (3) the Ukrainian government refuses to buy from mines controlled by the self-proclaimed Donetsk People's Republic and Luhansk People's Republic.
+The Donets Black Coal Basin in eastern Ukraine, with 90% of the nation's reserves, suffers from three connected problems: (1) mines are not profitable enough to sustain capital investment, resulting in aging mining equipment and processes, (2) the government, taking advice from the International Monetary Fund, has discontinued $600 million annual mining subsidies, and (3) the Ukrainian government refuses to buy from mines controlled by Russia.